Survey of Service Industries: Motion Picture Theatres (THEA)

 Data sources and methodology

-The target population consists of all establishments classified to the Motion Picture Theatres industry according to the North American Industry Classification System (NAICS) 2017 (code 51213 - Motion picture and video exhibition) during the reference year.
+The target population consists of all establishments classified to the Motion Picture Theatres industry (NAICS 51213) according to the North American Industry Classification System 2012 (NAICS 2012) during the reference year.
 This industry comprises establishments primarily engaged in exhibiting motion pictures.
 Establishments primarily engaged in providing occasional motion picture exhibition services, such as those provided during film festivals, are also included.

 The survey questionnaire contains generic modules designed to cover several service industries.
 These include revenue and expense modules.